DataDog/hiring-engineers/answers.md

 ![event](./screenshots/event.png)

 # Level 3 - Alerting on your Data
-Since you've already caught your test metric going above 0.90 once, you don't want to have to continually watch this dashboard to be alerted when it goes above 0.90 again.
-So let's make life easier by creating a monitor.

 ## Step 1: Set up a monitor on this metric that alerts you when it goes above 0.90 at least once during the last 5 minutes.